d18c7db/Gauntlet_FPGA/readme.md

 On a [Pipistrello](http://pipistrello.saanlima.com/index.php?title=Welcome_to_Pipistrello) FPGA board, a [SRAM expansion](https://oshpark.com/profiles/d18c7db) daughterboard is needed.

 The project files are under `/pipistrello` and are setup for Xilinx ISE 14.7
-NOTE: Pipistrello needs an additional custom SRAM board for this project since the FPGA doesn't have enough internal memory.
-See https://oshpark.com/profiles/d18c7db

 ### MiSTer